kul-group/MAZE-sim/docs/source/design_pattern.rst

 *********************************************************
 Motivation
 *********************************************************
-This key class in the zeolite code, ``Zeotype``, inherits from the atomic simulation environment (ase)'s Atoms class.
+The class ``Zeotype``, inherits from the atomic simulation environment (ase)'s Atoms class.
 It also adds additional features that make tracking atoms easier.
 It is important to understand the motivation behind the code's design decisions.

-One feature of the ase.Atoms class is that an instance stores numpy arrays containing information needed to build Atom objects only when the Atom objects are needed.
+One feature of the ase.Atoms class is that an instance stores numpy arrays containing information needed to build Atom objects when the Atom objects are needed.
 This “on-the-fly” Atom object creation saves memory, but unfortunately, it makes relating different Atoms objects to each other challenging.

 One example of this unintuitive behavior is when square brackets are used to access a specific Atom object from an Atoms object (i.e. ``first_atom = co[0]``).
 Every time this operation is performed a new Atom object is created.
 A demonstration of this behavior is shown below: